 DISCLAIMER!

-This is a personal website, the owner is solely responsible for all the content and any resemblance to any person, institution, or event mentioned is purely coincidental.
+This is a personal website, I am is solely responsible for all content.
+Resemblance to any person, institution, or event mentioned is purely coincidental.

 The discovery of a new species of Rafflesia in the Sierra Madre Mountains of Northeastern Luzon in the Philippines was a timely occasion for us to honor the most knowledgeable person on Philippine plants, Leonardo L. Co.
 Leonard has made the study of plants his love and life.
 As a student, his botanical curiosity was triggered by the diversity of ferns in the Philippines.
 Later in life as a botanist of Conservation International-Philippines and U.P.
 Diliman, he expanded his interests towards seed plant diversity.
 He spent most of his botanical career studying the forests of Luzon’s Sierra Madre.
 Leonard’s enthusiasm has motivated many students in the Philippines to pursue a career in Botany.
 His attitude towards the sincere pursuit and sharing of his knowledge in Plant Taxonomy has put real meaning to the words biodiversity conservation, scientist, endemic, endangered, capacity-building, participatory, community . . . for this, he gained my highest respect as a person and scientist.